Rorima/javascript/notes.md

 }
 ```

-The variables `this.name`, `this.age` and `this.gpa` are being created and will be accessable by the whole class, if you use the `this` keyword.
+The variables `this.name`, `this.age` and `this.gpa` are being created and will be accessable by the whole class if you use the `this` keyword.

 Let's create a method: